 [server]$ traceroute example.com

-Another option is to use the Network Utility graphical program (usually found in the Utilities folder inside of Applications).
+Another option is to use the Network Utility graphical program (use Finder and search Applications to locate and open the program):

 - Click the Traceroute button in the top bar.